Plasma polymerization: Synthetic routes

 Polymerization is likely to take place through either ionic and/or radical processes which are initiated by plasma formed from the glow discharge.
 The classic view presented by Yasuda based upon thermal initiation of Parylene polymerization is that there are many propagating species present at any given time as shown in Figure 3.
 This figure shows two different pathways by which the polymerization may take place.
-The first pathway is a monofunctionalization process, bears resemblance to a standard free radical polymerization mechanism (M•)- although with the caveat that the reactive species may be ionic and not necessarily radical.
-The second pathway refers to a difunctional mechanism, which by example may contain a cationic and a radical propagating center on the same monomer (•M•).
+The first pathway is a monofunctionalization process, which bears resemblance to a standard free radical polymerization mechanism (M•)- although with the caveat that the reactive species may be ionic and not necessarily radical.
+The second pathway refers to a difunctional mechanism, which for example may contain a cationic and a radical propagating center on the same monomer (•M•).
 A consequence is that 'polymer' can grow in multiple directions by multiple pathways off one species, such as a surface or other monomer.
 This possibility let Yasuda to term the mechanism as a very rapid step-growth polymerization.
 In the diagram, Mx refers to the original monomer molecule or any of many dissociation products such as chlorine, fluorine and hydrogen.
 The M• species refers to those that are activated and capable of participating in reactions to form new covalent bonds.
 The •M• species refers to an activated difunctional monomer species.
 The subscripts i, j, and k show the sizes of the different species involved.
 Even though radicals represent the activated species, any ion or radical could be used in the polymerization.
 As can be seen here, plasma polymerization is a very complex process, with many parameters affecting everything from rate to chain length.

-Selection, or the favouring of one particular pathway can be achieved by altering the plasma parameters.
-For example, pulsed plasma with selected monomers appears to favour much more regular polymer structures and it has been postulated these grow by a mechanism akin to (radical) chain growth in the plasma off-time.
+Selection or the favoring of one particular pathway can be achieved by altering the plasma parameters.
+For example, pulsed plasma with selected monomers appears to favor much more regular polymer structures and it has been postulated these grow by a mechanism akin to (radical) chain growth in the plasma off-time.